Fall Feast Basics, How Our Family Celebrates the Fall Feasts

 Sukkot (Feast of Booths)

-(The Hebrew/Biblical calendar is not the same as the Gregorian/American calendar, it is set by the cycle of the moon.
-Each feast is set by the moon.
-Most Jews use a calendar called the Hillel/Rabbinical Calendar, a Jewish leader is credited with putting this calendar together thousands of years ago based on the predictions of the moon.
-But, many believers, Jews and Christians, also actually sight the moon each month to determine when Yehovah’s feasts will be.)
+The Biblical calendar, sometimes called the Jewish or Hebrew Calendar, is not the same as the Gregorian/American calendar.
+Most Jews use a calculated calendar called the Hillel/Rabbinical Calendar.
+Jewish leaders are credited with putting this calendar together thousands of years ago before Christ.
+But, many believers, Jews and Christians, also actually sight the moon each month to determine when Yehovah’s feasts will be.
+Our family prefers to not get caught up in calendar debates.
+The beauty of the feasts are they point us to our Creator and Redeemer.

 Feast of Trumpets, Yom Teruah

-Celebrated on the first day of the seven Biblical month, this year(2022) that is expected the night of September 27th.
+This day is to be celebrated on the first day of the seventh month on God’s calendar.
 Biblical days start at sundown the night before.
-So when the sun goes down on September 27th, we will gather outside and sing and worship, as we watch for the new moon to be sighted.
-The first person to see the moon get’s a special gift (something from the dollar store).
+For our family, we begin celebrating when the sun goes down on the evening before the feast day, we will gather outside and sing and worship.
 We blow the trumpets, shofars, and shout to Yehovah.
-We had a bon fire and just enjoyed fellowship together with others at our house.
-This feast is a Sabbath, that means there is to be no ordinary work.
-So my husband, Jeremy, will take September 28th off from work.
-This is NOT like the weekly Sabbath, so we can cook and clean up after ourselves on this day, just not work or cause others to work a J-O-B. We will just spend the day together playing games and celebrating the new month, a feast month.
-The big thing about Yom Teruah, is that it is the announcement of the month of feasts.
+We have a fire and just enjoy fellowship together with others at our house.
+This day is a day off from our regular jobs.
+So my husband, Jeremy, will take time of from sundown to sundown from his job of employment.
+We will just spend the day together playing games and celebrating the new month, a feast month.
+The big thing about Yom Teruah, is that it is the announcement of the month of appointed times.
 It is a day of joy and celebration of what is to come.
 It is also a day to remind God, that we remember His promises to us.
+It is a day of sounding the alarm that the next appointed time is Day of Atonement and to prepare for it.

 Day of Atonement, Yom Kippur

 This is NOT a feast day.
 It is a day of humility.
-It is ten days after Yom Teruah, so this year it starts at sundown on October 6th and ended at sundown on October 7th.
+It is ten days after Yom Teruah.
 This is considered the highest holy day of the year.
 We are to do no work of any kind on this day according to scripture.
 It is a day we focus on our sin, repentance, and redemption.
-We focus on Yeshua and the price He paid for our sin.
+We focus on Yeshua, and the price He paid for our sin.
 It is a somber day.
 Many people choose to fast and pray on this day.
-Our family chooses to fast.
-We do have plain nuts, some apples, and cheese for those who can not do a full fast.
-This is also a good day to serve others, but it is a Sabbath and it is a full Sabbath, no cooking or work of any kind is to be done on this day.
-We get together with others and pray and read scripture on this day.
+We often get together with others and pray and read scripture on this day.

 Sukkot (Feast of Booths)

 This is the biggest feast of the year.
 If you are making the switch from Catholic holidays to Feasts, this the feast that Christmas should have been.
 This is the big celebration of the year.
-It starts October 11-19th this year.
-The first and last days are both Sabbath days, but you can cook and clean up after yourself, you just can’t do ordinary work, your job, or cause another to have to work.
+It starts fifteen days after Yom Teruah.
+The first and last days are both no work days, but you can cook and clean up after yourself, you just can’t do your job, or cause another to have to work.
 This is my favorite week of the year.

 On day one, you set up your Sukkah, a tent, a outdoor dwelling place.
 We put up a sort of large canopy and put branches on top of it.
 We decorate with fall décor, sort of like we would for Thanksgiving only outside.
 Then that day we will have others over and have a feast and singing and praising YHVH.
-We will also stay up late fellowshipping, and we will have another bon fire.
-This year we are going to a nearby campground and having a week long gathering with our fellowship and other like minded feast keepers.
+We will also stay up late fellowshipping, and we will have another fire.
+Some years we go to a nearby campground and have a week long gathering with friends and family.

 The rest of the week, days 2-7, we will go and do fun things like going to the apple orchard, visiting friends and relatives, even those who do not celebrate the feasts.
 We will take gifts of food to them.